OpenGeoVis/PVGeo/joss/paper.md

 interpret the spatial relationships of varying data types.

-![Demonstration of how PVGeo links various geoscientific data formats and filtering algorithms with VTK-based visualization software to create an integrated rendering environment (FORGE Geothermal Project).
-This rendering includes a digital land surface with overlain satellite imagery and geologic map, a subsurface temperature model, scattered points of the sampled temperature values, geophysical well logging data, GIS site boundary, and interpreted faulting surfaces.](./images/forge-iso.png)

 As authors of this software and geoscientists, we rely on calibrating and integrating our data with all types of subsurface information to further illuminate the value of geophysical imaging techniques.